wideanchorgroup/content-ops-starter/content/pages/aboutus.md

 seo:
   type: Seo
   metaTitle: About Us - American Med Robotics
-  metaDescription: This is the careers page built with Netlify.
+  metaDescription: About the team at American Med Robotics
   metaTags: []
 ---